ZJUVAI/Newclid/docs/manual/python_interface.rst

 Python interface
 ----------------

-GeoSolver's interface is made of two main elements.
+Newclid's interface is made of two main elements.

 First :class:`geosolver.GeometricSolver` that contains all high level logic for the solver to run and write outputs.